tzevelek/mwaa--sagemaker-setup/README.md

-# Example of how to set up your demo for workflow orchestration with MWAA
+# Instructions on how to set up the IAM roles and permissions

 First, we need to give our MWAA instance permissions to be able to run SagMaker tasks.